Looking for Answers?

 The online registration application is accessible on VADPH Initial Applications site & may be renewed annually.

 At CannabisRxHealth we can guide you on registration after your visit.

 What is a written certification or a recommendation?

-This is a piece of paper showing that a doctor recommends the use of medical cannabis to help relieve your symptoms.
+This is a piece of paper showing that a provider recommends the use of medical cannabis to help relieve your symptoms.

 A patient must have a written certification issued to them by a registered practitioner prior to applying for registration with the Board of Pharmacy and purchasing medical cannabis products.

-Does Insurance cover the cost of the doctor visit?
+Does Insurance cover the cost of the provider visit?

 Because cannabis is classified by the federal government as a schedule I controlled substance as defined by the Controlled Substances Act, it is illegal to use marijuana under federal law.
 This is one of the reasons insurance companies will not cover the cost of the visit.